 Because the tax charge that might arise on your state pension lump sum can be very substantial we strongly recommend you read our news article: Claiming a state pension lump sum?
 Check your tax before you act.

 ⚠️ Important note: you can ask the DWP to pay the lump sum to you at the start of the next tax year.
 Depending on your situation, this could mean you might pay less tax on it (for example, if your taxable income is likely to be lower in that later year).
 However, as explained in our main guidance note, you must tell the DWP within one month of claiming the deferred state pension that you want the payment to be delayed.
-As we are now close to the end of the tax year (5 April), this is worth careful consideration.

 Also bear in mind that this income could also affect your entitlement to other benefits.